Colleen Finegan Bailey, Executive Director

 Larry Williams / East Bay, Calif.

-Colleen Bailey, Managing Director
+Colleen Bailey, Executive Director

 A native of Monterey County, Bailey has a long history of leadership in the nonprofit and education sectors.
 Most recently she served as the Executive Director of the National Steinbeck Center.
 Under her leadership, the Center took over the operation of Sherwood Hall, the largest performing arts venue in Monterey County and developed a new performing arts series, which earned her the title of “Newsmaker of the Year” by the Salinas Californian.
 She was a founding board member, and the Executive Director of the Youth Orchestra of Salinas (YoSal), an El Sistema-modeled music program in Salinas.
 Bailey was also an award-winning arts educator and administrator in schools in Colorado, and Central and Southern California.

 A graduate of the Stevenson School in Pebble Beach, Bailey holds an undergraduate degree from USC, a master’s degree from Northwestern University and a Certificate from Stanford University’s Graduate School of Business’ Executive Program for Nonprofit Leaders at the Center for Social Innovation.

 Jackson was named General Manager of the Festival in 1992, when he took over the duties of programming the legendary event from its retiring founder, Jimmy Lyons.
 He became Artistic Director in 2011.
 Credited with revitalizing and widening the Monterey Jazz Festival’s musical spectrum, expanding the educational components to new heights, Jackson returned to the artistic vision of the Festival’s early days by reinstating an Artist-In-Residence and commissioning program.
 Monterey has consistently been named one of the top three jazz festivals in world by readers of JazzTimes Magazine, winning the top spot in 2006, 2007, 2008, 2013, 2014, and 2016.